UK Floating Wind Sector Could Create 97,000 Jobs by 2050, Report Finds

 Credit: Sofía Marquet/Pexels

-A new report by the 's Floating Wind Taskforce suggests that floating wind could become one of the most significant industrial success stories for the UK this century, provided the right measures are taken to accelerate project development.
-The report, Floating Wind: Anchoring the Next Generation Offshore, emphasizes the UK's advantages in engineering expertise and abundant wind resources, positioning the country to lead a £1 trillion global floating industry by 2050.
+A new report by the 's Floating Offshore Wind Taskforce suggests that floating wind could become one of the most significant industrial success stories for the UK this century, provided the right measures are taken to accelerate project development.
+The report, Floating Wind: Anchoring the Next Generation Offshore, emphasizes the UK's advantages in engineering expertise and abundant wind resources, positioning the country to lead a £1 trillion global floating wind energy industry by 2050.

 The report outlines that the UK's floating wind industry could support 97,000 jobs by 2050, with £47 billion in economic contributions.
 Many of these roles are expected to be created in Scottish and Welsh ports, facilitating both domestic energy projects and exporting advanced technology worldwide.